 There were systems to reduce the risk and spread of infection.
-There was a health and safety policy which identified one of the dentists who shared the practice facilities as infection control lead..
-There was an infection control policy and an annual self-assessment audit of infection control [FV4] measures in the practice.
-These audits were not conducted at the recommended frequency of every six months.

-Clinical staff were required to produce evidence to show that they had been effectively vaccinated against Hepatitis B. There were good supplies of protective equipment for patients and staff members including gloves, masks, eye protection and aprons.
+There was a health and safety policy which identified one of the dentists who shared the practice facilities as infection control lead for the practice.
+There was an infection control policy and an annual self-assessment audit of infection control measures in the practice.
+Clinical staff were required to produce evidence to show that they had been effectively vaccinated against Hepatitis B. [FV4].
+There were good supplies of protective equipment for patients and staff members including gloves, masks, eye protection and aprons.
 There were hand washing facilities in the treatment rooms and the toilet.
 The clinical staff wore uniforms in the clinical areas and they were responsible for laundering these.